-- you are claiming the disability amount for a dependant 18 or older; - you are claiming the disability amount for your spouse or common-law partner; - the disability amount needs to be divided between two or more supporting persons; or - you need any other change that is not mentioned above.
+- You are claiming the disability amount for a dependant 18 or older. - You are claiming the disability amount for your spouse or common-law partner. - The disability amount needs to be divided between 2 or more supporting persons. - You need any other change that is not mentioned above.